ThomasMertes/seed7/src/read_me.txt

   and the gmp.h include file.

-  Every makefile contains a line which defines the 'SYSTEM_LIBS' to be used when the 'hi' interpreter is linked.
+  Every makefile contains a line which defines the 'SYSTEM_LIBS' to be used when the 's7' interpreter is linked.
 E.g.:

     SYSTEM_LIBS = -lncurses -lm